-- you or an associate are under an obligation to pass on the dividend to someone else, and - you are not holding the shares at risk around the dividend period.
+- you or an associate are under an obligation to pass on the benefit of the franked dividend to someone else, and - you are not holding the shares 'at risk' around the dividend period.

-Under the related payments rule you must be a qualified person for the payment of each dividend or distribution.
+Under the related payments rule you must be a 'qualified person' for the payment of each dividend or distribution.

-To be a qualified person in relation to a dividend or distribution, you must hold the relevant shares or interest at risk for the relevant qualification period of 45 days, or 90 days for preference shares.

-Being a qualified person for the payment of current dividends or distributions does not mean that you are automatically a qualified person for future dividends or distributions if you or an associate are under an obligation to pass on those dividends or distributions to someone else.
+To be a 'qualified person' in relation to a dividend or distribution, you must hold the relevant shares or interest 'at risk' for the relevant qualification period of 45 days, (90 days for certain preference shares).
+Being a 'qualified' person for the payment of current dividends or distributions does not mean that you are automatically a 'qualified' person for future dividends or distributions if you or an associate are under an obligation to pass on those dividends or distributions to someone else.
 That is, the related payments rule must be satisfied for all subsequent dividends and distributions.